Let your imagination soar with DANIEL SMITH Watercolor Grounds!

 Add texture to your surface with Watercolor Ground.

-The DANIEL SMITH Watercolor Grounds are available in 6 different colors:
+The DANIEL SMITH Watercolor Grounds are available in 6 different colors in the 4 oz size:

 DANIEL SMITH Watercolor Ground creates a soft, absorbent watercolor surface with a slightly cottony texture that’s similar to cold press paper.
 With this breakthrough archival-quality ground, artists can create new work on any surface, rescue flawed paintings, lift and scrub without damaging the painting surface, and frame without glass.
 There’s really no end to what can be done!